The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Atmosphere transmission spectrum: collecting and modelling transit observations

 As outlined in the Introduction, the transit depth of the HD 189733 system has been measured precisely over many wavelengths from 0.3 to 24 \micron.
 On paper, the potential of these measurements is impressive.
 The expected amplitude of the atmospheric features is about $5 \cdot 10^{-4}$ as a fraction of the stellar flux, and the photon-shot noise integrated over the whole transit is smaller than $1 \cdot 10^{-4}$ at all wavelengths up to 8 \micron.
 Such measurements are able to constrain the atmospheric structure and composition in significant detail.

 However, in practice, transit spectroscopy of HD~189733b has had to contend with two obstacles.
-The first is the ubiquity of complex instrumental effects at and above the $10^{-4}$ level in flux measurements.
-With infrared detectors in particular, these instrumental systematics have generally turned out to be impossible to correct perfectly, so that unknown uncertainties similar in amplitude to the expected signals remain associated to most measurements.
+The first is the ubiquity of complex instrumental effects at and above the $10^{-4}$ level in flux measurements, particularly with infrared detectors.
 The second obstacle is the fact that HD 189733 is an active, spotted star, which introduces an additional signal in the relation between transit depth and planet size.

 These issues are discussed in \citet{pon08}, \citet{des09}, \citet{sin11} and \citet{gib11}.
 They prevent an easy comparison of the transit radius in different wavelength ranges, so that producing a global estimate of the UV-to-IR transmission spectrum requires a detailed combined analysis of all data sets.
 This analysis makes up the rest of the present Section.